Harriet Hemings: Early life and education

 Although Jefferson's granddaughter Ellen Randolph Coolidge wrote that he had a policy of allowing nearly white slaves to leave and she recalled four who had, this was not accurate.
 Jefferson had no such policy and freed few slaves.
 There were many mixed-race slaves at Monticello, both in the larger Hemings family and other slave families.
 Coolidge appeared to be trying to cover up his freeing the children of Sally Hemings.

 Edmund Bacon, chief overseer at Monticello for about twenty years, described Harriet's gaining freedom:

-Mr. Jefferson freed a number of his servants in his will ...
-He freed one girl some years before he died, and there was a great deal of talk about it.
-She was nearly as white as anybody and very beautiful.
-People said he freed her because she was his own daughter.
-She was not his daughter; she was __'s daughter.
-I know that.
-I have seen him come out of her mother's room many a morning when I went up to Monticello very early.
-(According to Turner, "This was not the only name deleted in the original Pierson book in 1862....
-Pierson sought to justify these deletions by explaining that he did 'not like to publish facts that would give pain to any that might now be living.'")